proof88/PGE/PGE/docpages/menu-04-Networking.md

             handleUserCmdMoveFromClient() {
                 // process inputs from clients, so worst case we need to multiply everything by nClientsCount and by their send rate:
-                // clients send their input at their FPS rate, and server polls max nIncomingMsgArraySize packets / frame:
+                // - in v0.1.2 most input were sent at their frame rate.
+                // - in v0.1.3 things were similar.
-                // since nIncomingMsgArraySize is 10, it CAN poll nClientsCount number of such message in each frame, so:
+                // In v0.1.3, since server polled max nIncomingMsgArraySize (= 10) packets / frame: it COULD poll nClientsCount number of such message in each frame, so:
                 //
-                //  - might generate nClientsCount number of MsgCurrentWpnUpdateFromServer, so:
+                //  - in v0.1.3 it might had generated nClientsCount number of MsgCurrentWpnUpdateFromServer, so:
                 //    7*7 * 60 = 2940 PKT/s @ 60 FPS total outgoing,
                 //    that is 420 PKT/s @ 60 FPS to a single client.
                 //    This is true only if clients are constantly changing their current weapons in each frame, which unfortunately can happen if everybody is
                 //    using the mouse scroll continuously just for fun and that is detected at framerate at client-side, triggering message to server every frame.
-                //    AP-2: introduce rate-limit for weapon changing at server side (for client-side we have AP-3).
+                //    In v0.1.4 we introduced a 500ms minimum elapse time for weapon change, so max 2 weapon changes are allowed per second.
+                //    This changes the calculation to:
+                //    7*7 * 2 = 98 PKT/s @ 60 FPS total outgoing,
+                //    that is 7*2 = 18 PKT/s @ 60 FPS to a single client.
                 //
                 //  - might generate 1 MsgWpnUpdateFromServer for updating bullet count for firing, so:
                 //    1*7 * 60 = 420 PKT/s @ 60 FPS outgoing total,